yiwei-hu/starter-hugo-academic/content/authors/admin/_index.md

 I interned at Adobe Research London Lab working with [Valentin Deschaintre](https://valentin.deschaintre.fr/), and also at Facebook Reality Lab with Chakravarty R. Alla Chaitanya.
 During my undergraduate study, I was a research assistant advised by [Prof. Rui Wang](http://www.cad.zju.edu.cn/home/rwang/) working on GPU pipeline optimization.

-Besides graphics, I was a visiting scholar at Harvard Medical School supervised by Prof. Quanzheng Li.
+Besides graphics, I was a visiting scholar at Harvard Medical School supervised by Prof. Quanzheng Li, working on medical image processing.